The Misunderstood Pickle

 The artical about pickles need to be removed.
 I have already posted and flagged your site as a very inaccurate and unreliable for any kind of information.
 Your sites post on pickles is by far the dumbest f*cking sh*t I have ever read.
 Period.
 Get a real job.
 LLC my *ss, spreading fake information.

 In all the many years this article has been posted, you are only the second one to write us about their genuine concern regarding this this article.
-It never occurred to us that anyone would take this article literally.
-We certainly understand ExRx.net is used by those with varying intellect and experience, however our content is primarily geared to exercise professionals and those with an above average intellegence.
+It never occurred to us that anyone would take this article literally, particularly since it's classified as Satire.
+We certainly understand ExRx.net is used by those with varying intellect and experience, however our content is primarily geared to exercise professionals and those with an above average intelligence.
 Although anyone is welcome to use our resources, some may find other Internet resources more suitable to their level of understanding.
 For those who still do not understand the purpose of the Pickle Article, it underscores the difference between correlation and causal relationships with the use of satire.
 This is a very important distinction to understand when assessing the implications of relationships mentioned in the literature.
 Also see A Key to Scientific Research Literature (ExRx.net link) and Humor, laughter, learning, and health!
 A brief review (external link).
 Enjoy and learn!

 Exercise Library is a Mess